JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 ## Grant Funding
-The 'Application Viability Appraisal' (appendix 10) relied upon by the S106 review mechanism is based on 'with grant funding' -> so review mechanisms and prospect of reduced discounted market rents will be severely compromised if grant funding is not allocated.
+The 'Application Viability Appraisal' (appendix 10) relied upon by the S106 review mechanism is based on 'with grant funding' -> so review mechanisms and prospect of an improved affordable housing mix will be severely compromised if grant funding is not allocated. - it will leave an £11.3m black hole in the viability of the scheme.

-In addition, the FVA (relied upon for all review mechanisms) in appendix 10 lists grant funding as £8m for the West Site and £3.3m for the East Site.
-However, the Mayor's [current 2016-2021 Funding Programme](https://www.london.gov.uk/sites/default/files/homesforlondoners-affordablehomesprogrammefundingguidance.pdf) says that under the 'Developer-led route' there is only £28,000 available per affordable home above the nil-grant level (paras 47-52 on page 18).
-It doesn't specify the tenure, only 'affordable' so, given that the number of 'affordable' homes won't be increased by a 'with grant' scheme, then there is a question whether any grant funding is available at all.
-In any case it is hard to see where the £11m quoted in the FVA comes from..

 The Mayors 2016-2021 AH Programme requires affordable homes funded by this programme [to have starts on site by March 2022](https://www.london.gov.uk/decisions/md2282-additional-funding-affordable-homes).
 This is clearly feasible for the East Site but not possible for the West Site because Delancey must first build UAL's campus (on the East site) before it can even take possession of the West site.

+The Mayor's stage 2 final report said that with grant funding he had been able to improve the affordable housing offer and ensure that all DMR rents will be reduced to the £60k affordability threshold.
+But the S106 doesn't reflect this - DMR rents are still listed as being in the £60k to £90k affordability bracket.

 ## Are Social rented units on West Site really secured in event of stalled scheme?
 Para 364 of the OR says _"The affordable housing proposed would also not be evenly distributed across both sites, with the social rented units all being delivered on the west site.
-The s106 agreement would therefore stipulate that if the development on the west site has not substantially commenced within 10 years of the east site commencing, the land and sum of money sufficient for construction and completion of the social rented units would be transferred to the Council, to deliver the social rented units."_ This implies that the land would be transferred at nil consideration.
+The s106 agreement would therefore stipulate that if the development on the west site has not substantially commenced within 10 years of the east site commencing, the land and sum of money sufficient for construction and completion of the social rented units would be transferred to the Council, to deliver the social rented units."_

-However the S106 agreement fails to secure this - see paras 3.5.2 and 3.5.3 (page 118).
-These give the option to the Council to either take up a 'long leasehold' agreement with the Council building the homes and the developer paying the construction costs or for the Council to be given the 'long leasehold' at 'nil consideration' with the Council paying the construction costs itself but the value of the non-residential space supposedly making up for the construction costs.
+However the S106 agreement fails to secure this.
+The Council is given two options in the event of a stalled scheme - see options 2 and 3 in paras 3.5.2 and 3.5.3 (page 118).
+Option 2 enables the land to be transferred and Delancey pays 'Net SR Construction Costs', which is listed in the definitions section not as the estimated or actual constructions costs but the DIFFERENCE between the (agreed) estimated construction and demolitions costs (£37.8m plus £?? demolition) of the SR units and NR floorspace and the (agreed) estimated value (£26.6 for SR units - £23m for NR).

+Option 3 requires the Council to pay for both the social rented housing and non-residential floorspace.

 ## Floorspace figures
 It is difficult to quote affordable housing statistics when calculated by habitable room as the applicant and Council have used.
 Using floorspace gives a more accurate overview as it takes into account different dwelling types and room sizes.
 It also also encouraged by policy (NSP & London Plan):